 Global Food Divide

-The global divide between rich and poor countries is reflected in modern diets.
+The global divide between rich and poor countries is most apparent in the content and affordability of family diets.
 Richer countries enjoy a foundation of meat and dairy produce, tolerant of a wasteful throw-away culture.
 Families spend as little as 10%-15% of their incomes on food and can shrug aside the impact of price increases.
 By contrast, the world’s poorest two billion people are highly vulnerable to food price changes because they have to allocate 50%-70% of their incomes to food.

-The UN Food and Agriculture Organization (FAO) reports that a quarter of the world’s land is used for livestock, whilst a third of arable land is dedicated to grain which is fed to animals.
+This profile of inequality underpins some painful truths.
 According to a 2017 study published in New England Journal of Medicine, as many as 2.2 billion people are obese or overweight.
 The World Health Organization confirms that more deaths are caused by eating too much than those resulting from hunger.
+Research published in the journal Science estimates that 83% of the world’s farmland accommodates or feeds livestock, including aquaculture.

 Definition of Food Security